 Check out all our bathroom window ideas in our gallery.

 Plan bathroom lighting

+Lighting is something you need to think about quite early on when designing a bathroom.
 A flexible bathroom lighting scheme will ensure the room’s bright enough for tasks such as shaving and putting on make-up, but can have a relaxing ambience for bathing.

 - Downlights can provide the room with good overall light.